mundexis/ud036_StarterCode/README.md

 # Requirements
 Python 2.7 or 3.6 is required to run `entertainment_center.py`.

 A web browser is required to display the Fresh Tomatoes web page.

-While Chrome (Version 60.0.3112.113) is recommended, adventurous users are welcome to use Internet Explorer 7.0.
+Although Chrome (Version 60.0.3112.113) is recommended, adventurous users are welcome to use Internet Explorer 7.0.

 # Editing the List of Movies
 ## Changing the order in which movies are displayed